Skip to content

 KS3:

-In Years 7, 8 (on a rotational basis), and 9 students learn about the key elements of music, and stylistic features in a given genre (targeted towards the Level 1/2 Tech Award) through performance, creation, and aural analysis.
+In Years 7, 8 (on a rotational basis), and 9 students learn about the key elements of music, and stylistic features in a given genre (targeted towards the Level 1/2 Tech Award) through performance, composition, and production.
 They also have access to the extra-curricular offer.

 KS4: